Published: 14th December, 2016

 West Cambodia is home to Battambang, the garden province and rice-bowl of the country, and the heart of a burgeoning arts scene.
-Then there is Pailin, one of the last hold-outs of the Khmer Rouge old guard, a few of whom are now standing trial in Phnom Penh.
+Then there is Pailin, one of the last hold-outs of the Khmer Rouge old guard.
 In Banteay Meanchey, you'll find Banteay Chhmar, an enormous temple that is a wondrous blend of human-made and natural beauty.
 In Oddar Meanchey towards the north, overlooking Anlong Veng, there is the creepy final burial place of Pol Pot, and a night at "The Butcher" Ta Mok's old house is the perfect setting for an incredible view of what seems like the whole of Cambodia.

 Before you even leave Siem Reap though, we'd recommend a trip out to one of the floating forests of the Tonle Sap lake at Kompong Khleang.
 It's only an hour away by tuk tuk, and the boat trip should normally take about two hours.
 If you leave really early, and your timing is really good, you could even get back in time to catch a late bus or taxi to Anlong Veng.